Ensemble prediction from multiple models

 )

-Land classification in Rondonia using a random forest algorithm (Source: Authors).
+Land classification in Rondonia using a random forest algorithm (source: authors).

-# train an SVM model
+# train a tempcnn model

 # classify the data cube

-ro_cube_20LMR_svm_probs <- sits_classify(
+ro_cube_20LMR_tcnn_probs <- sits_classify(

 ro_cube_20LMR,